Best Day Trips from New Orleans Under Three Hours

 Where to Stay in New Orleans

-We stayed at a long-term rental that I wouldn’t recommend during our month in New Orleans, but that doesn’t mean I don’t have recommendations for you.
+We stayed at a long-term rental that I wouldn’t recommend during our month in New Orleans.
+There were fleas in the yard!
+That doesn’t mean I don’t have recommendations for you.

 Towns on either side of the Lake Pontchartrain Causeway, swamp tours, Fontainebleau State Park, and the Whitney Plantation are all easy to get to from New Orleans.

-That’s just a taste of everywhere you can go with New Orleans as your base.
-Cities along the sunny Gulf Coast, historic forts, and foodie adventures await if you budget time for day trips from New Orleans.
+That’s just a taste of where you can go with NOLA as your base.
+Cities along the sunny Gulf Coast, historic forts, and foodie adventures await if you budget time for New Orleans day trips.

 Traveling the American South?
 Check out these guides: